googleapis/googleapis/README.md

 To generate gRPC source code for Google APIs in this repository, you first need to install both Protocol Buffers and gRPC on your local machine, then you can run `make LANGUAGE=xxx all` to generate the source code.
-You need to integrated the generated source code into your application build system.
+You need to integrate the generated source code into your application build system.

 **NOTE:** The Makefile is only intended to generate source code for the